 In the past, the State Water Board reviewed the circumstances warranting a numeric chronic toxicity effluent limitation when there is reasonable potential with respect to SWRCB/OCC Files A-1496 & A-1496(a) [Los Coyotes/Long Beach Petitions].
 On September 16, 2003, at a public hearing, the State Water Board adopted Order No. 2003-0012 (Los Coyotes Order) deferring the issue of numeric chronic toxicity effluent limitations until a subsequent Phase of the SIP is adopted.
-In the meantime, the State Water Board replaced the numeric chronic toxicity limit with a narrative effluent limitation and a 1.0 TUc trigger, in the Long Beach and Los Coyotes WRP NPDES permits.
-The Pomona WRP 2009 permit contained a narrative chronic toxicity limitation consistent with the direction received by the State Water Board.
+In the meantime, the State Water Board replaced the numeric chronic toxicity limitation with a narrative effluent limitation and a 1.0 TUc trigger, in the Long Beach and Los Coyotes WRP NPDES permits.
+The Saugus WRP 2009 permit contained a narrative chronic toxicity limitation consistent with the direction of the State Water Board.

 However, many facts have changed since the State Water Board adopted the Los Coyotes Order in 2003.
-USEPA published two new guidance documents with respect to chronic toxicity testing; the Los Angeles Regional Water Board adopted NPDES permits for industrial facilities incorporating TST-based effluent limitations for chronic toxicity and has adopted numeric chronic toxicity limits for industrial facilities and POTWs with TMDL WLAs of 1 TUc; and the Santa Ana Regional Water Board adopted an NPDES permit for a POTW incorporating TST-based effluent limitations for chronic toxicity.
+USEPA published two new guidance documents with respect to chronic toxicity testing; the Los Angeles Regional Water Board adopted NPDES permits for industrial facilities incorporating TST-based limitations for chronic toxicity and has adopted numeric chronic toxicity limitations for industrial facilities and POTWs with TMDL WLAs of 1 TUc; and the Santa Ana Regional Water Board adopted an NPDES permit for a POTW incorporating TST-based limitations for chronic toxicity.
 In addition to these and other factual developments, the State Water Board has not adopted a revised policy that addresses chronic toxicity effluent limitations in NPDES permits for inland discharges, as anticipated by the Los Coyotes Order.
 Because the Los Coyotes Order explicitly "declined to make a determination ... regarding the propriety of the final numeric effluent limitations for chronic toxicity...," (Los Coyotes Order, p.
-9) and because of the differing facts before the Regional Water Board in 2014 as compared to the facts that were the basis for the Los Coyotes Order in 2003, the Regional Water Board concludes that the Los Covotes Order does not require inclusion of narrative rather than numeric effluent limitations for chronic toxicity.
+9) and because of the differing facts before the Regional Water Board in 2014 as compared to the facts that were the basis for the Los Coyotes Order in 2003, the Regional Water Board concludes that the Los Coyotes Order does not require inclusion of narrative rather than numeric effluent limitations for chronic toxicity.
 Further, the Regional Water Board finds that numeric effluent limitations for chronic toxicity are necessary, feasible, and appropriate because effluent data exhibited reasonable potential to cause or contribute to an exceedance of the water quality objective.
-The Pomona WRP 2014 permit contains numeric chronic toxicity effluent limitations.
-Compliance with the chronic toxicity requirements contained in the 2014 Order shall be determined in accordance to sections VII.
-I and J of the WDR.
+The Saugus WRP 2015 permit contains numeric chronic toxicity effluent limitations.
+Compliance with the chronic toxicity requirements contained in the 2015 Order is determined in accordance to sections VII.
+I and J of this Order.

 On July 7, 2014, the Chief Deputy of the Water Quality Division announced that the State Water Board would be releasing a revised version of the Chronic Toxicity Plan for public comment within a few weeks.
 Regional Water Board staff await its release.
-Because effluent data exhibited reasonable potential to cause or contribute to an exceedance of the water quality objective, the Hill Canyon WWTP 2014 permit contains numeric chronic toxicity effluent limitations.
-Compliance with the chronic toxicity requirement contained in the 2014 Order shall be determined in accordance to sections VII.J of the WDR.
-This Order contains a reopener to allow the Regional Water Board to modify the permit, if necessary, to make it consistent with any new policy, law, or regulation.
+Because effluent data exhibited reasonable potential to cause or contribute to an exceedance of the water quality objective, the Saugus WRP 2015 permit contains numeric chronic toxicity effluent limitations.
+Compliance with the chronic toxicity requirement contained in the 2015 Order shall be determined in accordance to sections VII.J of the WDR.
+Never the less, this Order contains a reopener to require the Regional Water Board to modify the permit, if necessary, to make it consistent with any new policy, law, or regulation.

 For this permit, chronic toxicity in the discharge is evaluated using a median monthly effluent limitation and a maximum daily effluent limitation that utilizes USEPA's 2010 Test of Significant Toxicity (TST) hypothesis testing approach.
-The chronic toxicity effluent limitations are expressed as "Pass" for the median monthly summary result and "Pass" or "<50% Effect" for each maximum daily individual results.
-The chronic toxicity effluent limitations are as stringent as necessary to protect the narrative Basin Plan Water Quality Objective for chronic toxicity.
-Those limitations are also consistent with the chronic toxicity WLA of 1.0 TUc and the assumptions of the Calleguas Creek Toxicity TMDL which went into effect on March 24, 2006, and the implementation language which reads as follows: "The toxicity WLAs will be implemented in accordance with USEPA, State Board and Regional Board resolutions, guidance (emphasis added) and policy at the time of permit issuance or renewal."
+The chronic toxicity effluent limitations are expressed as "Pass" for the median monthly summary result and "Pass" or "<50% Effect" for each maximum daily individual result.